LennyAtomz138/python-projects/README.md

-# A repo for Python projects
+# A repository for Python projects

 This repository is dedicated to Python code/projects that focus on practicing fundamental concepts in computer programming.